 People matter: The people who would serve on Trump’s team—and their level of enthusiasm for space—would also play a big role in how much attention it gets during a possible second term.
 The vice president is an especially important position for space, since the VP is traditionally the leader of the National Space Council.

-Former Vice President Mike Pence, who will not be on Trump’s ticket, was a self-proclaimed space fan who enthusiastically led National Space Council meetings, traveled to milestone launches, and traveled to Colorado to speak at the Space Symposium in 2018.
+Former Vice President Mike Pence, who was not on Trump’s ticket, was a self-proclaimed space fan who enthusiastically led National Space Council meetings, traveled to milestone launches, and traveled to Colorado to speak at the Space Symposium in 2018.

 “I don’t think anybody expected Pence to be the strong advocate for space that he was,” Autry said.
 “He didn’t just show up and attend the meeting, he dug in and he understood the details.”